Last Updated on September 9, 2023

 Don’t Forget The Airline Rules On Food

 You should also be aware of any extra rules imposed by your airline.
 Remember airlines will count any food carried on as part of your carry-on allowance.
 Airlines don’t give extra allowance (of weight or second bags) for food items!

-Yet, airlines do not allow you to consume your own alcohol on-board for safety reasons.
+Yet, airlines do not allow you to consume your own alcohol on board for safety reasons.

 Remember Arrival Rules If Traveling International

-Taking your food on board the plane may be no problem, but don’t forget customs rules for your arrival country.
+Taking your food onboard the plane may be no problem, but don’t forget customs rules for your arrival country.
 Lots of countries have strict rules about what food items you can bring in.
 Lots of countries forbid fresh foods.
 For example fruit, vegetables, meat, fish, seeds, and nuts.

 Of course, if you are taking food on board to eat this is not a problem.
-But, if it’s a gift for someone else or you are taking it home with you make sure it you can legally import it.
+But, if it’s a gift for someone else or you are taking it home with you make sure you can legally import it.

 You can usually find the rules on the government or airport websites of your destination.
 For example:

 For travel to the UK the rules you can find the rules here: